roe-dl/weewx-precipmeter/README.md

   this extension
 * `presentweatherStart`: timestamp of the beginning of the present weather
 * `presentweatherTime`: time elapsed since last change of the present weather
+* `precipitationStart`: timestamp of the beginning of the present precipitation period or `None` if actually no precipitation takes place.
 * `visibility`: visibility, derived from `MOR`

 To convert the present weather code into a symbol or icon